 USE FOR arthritis, brain health, high blood pressure, joint pain, cardio issues.

 6 Proteolytic enzymes are another go-to for joint pain.
 Proteolytic enzymes refer to the various enzymes that digest protein, and they’re essential regulators and modulators of the inflammatory response.(source) These enzymes include the pancreatic proteases chymotrypsin and trypsin, bromelain (which you can get in pineapple), papain (in papaya), fungal proteases, and Serratia peptidase (the “silk worm” enzyme).
 They “digest” pathogenic complexes that inhibit immune function.
 They modulate the inflammatory process by a variety of mechanisms, including reducing the swelling of mucous membranes, decreasing capillary permeability, and dissolving blood clot-forming fibrin deposits.(source) They’re also good for shrinking fibroids.
 And they support digestion!
 “Proteolytic enzymes also help break down plasma proteins and cellular debris at the site of an injury into smaller fragments.
 This greatly facilitates their passage through the lymphatic system, resulting in more rapid resolution of swelling, with the consequent relief of pain and discomfort.” (source) I recommend this brand.
+I have also usedthis one, which is also excellent.

 7 Alpha lipoic acid (ALA) is a personal fave.
 I’m a big fan of the multi taskers, and this is one of ’em.
 ALA is actually a coenzyme that has lots of talents.
 It’s an antioxidant and anti-inflammatory (of course).
 It may lower blood sugar, protect the liver, and is used for neuropathy and to heal nerve damage.
 I used it with great success as part of my protocol to heal hyposmia (you can read about that here).
 I recommend this one.
 If you’re looking to lower blood sugar, use this berberine-ALA combo supplement.